|Department||Internships and thesis|

 - Team spirit and ability to work independently are essential.

 - Application is possible in English or Dutch.

 - Application hould at least include a description of interests/ motivation for your topic of interest.

 What do we offer

-- Nestor: an electronic learning environment for graduating students with information, links, tips and tricks that can help you during graduation & internship at the UMCG.
+- Nestor: a special environment especially for graduate students with information, links, tips & trics which can be of help during your internship with the UMCG.